krazy527/daily-learning-log/README.md

-# Git
+# Mocha

-This is an experimental project on Git.
+This is an experimental project on Mocha.